emberjs/rfcs/text/0000-injection-parameter-normalization.md

 Glimmer components made the decision to break from this pattern, and instead pass the DI Owner as the first parameter to the constructor.
-They then set it using `setOwner` in the base class, making injections available during the constructor, and to class field initializers.
+They then set it using `setOwner` in the base class, making explicit injections available during the constructor, and to class field initializers.

 So far this has worked pretty well in practice: